paliwalvimal/mcp-servers/README.md

 Because this project is more of a learning journey, it doesn’t aim to cover every feature exposed by the official application APIs, hence may not be perfect and production-ready.
 Instead, it focuses on exploring the core concepts, and experimenting with different ideas.

-If you’re here to learn, tinker, or just explore alongside me — welcome aboard 🚀
+If you’re here to learn, tinker, or just explore alongside me — welcome aboard :rocket:

 ## Available Servers: